All Products

 The task already exists.

-Wait until the upgrade check is complete.
-After the status of the RDS instance changes to Running, perform the upgrade check again.
+Wait for the precheck task to complete.
+After the instance status changes to Running, perform the check again.

 check_upgrade_task